-Traditional DBT helps develop emotion regulation and impulse control for people who struggle in these areas, but Radically Open (RO) DBT is an adaptation of DBT targeted towards people struggling in the opposite way: those with an overabundance of self-control and who struggle to express emotion.
+Traditional DBT helps develop emotion regulation and impulse control for people who struggle in these areas.
+Radically Open (RO) DBT is an adaptation of DBT targeted towards people struggling in the opposite way: those with an overabundance of self-control and who struggle to express emotion.

 I encountered the text version of this crisis response list in the RO-DBT Manual by Thomas Lynch and decided to turn it into this visual reference sheet.

 Talking about a mental health crisis is the first step, but the nature of crisis is that many of us “go blank” under pressure.
 What we’ve learned about mental health crisis response in the past may fly out the window when an actual crisis occurs.
 This visual alternative to an RO-DBT* crisis checklist is designed to be fun to review and easy-to-remember (when we use more parts of our brains to study- like do when we engage visual information- we are more likely to remember).

 DOWNLOAD THIS VISUAL:

 If you are a patron, log into your Patreon account to download this visual in a printable form in 4 different color formats (all licensed for professional use).
 If you aren’t a patron, for a limited time I’ve made the black and white PDF available as a free download for new newsletter subscribers – just click below.

 Also available as a professionally printed 18×24: poster:

 *One very important note:

 This Mental Health Crisis response model was developed specifically for individuals with high self-control and low impulsivity.
 All items on the list may not be safe or applicable to everyone experiencing a mental health crisis.
-Always call emergency responders if you are concerned someone is in imminent danger of harming themselves.
+Call local emergency services if you are concerned someone is in imminent danger of harming themselves.

 This list is an extremely condensed version of the instructions for practitioners for crisis response that are described in the RO-DBT manual.
 Please refer to the manual for any clarification, this visual is meant to be a sort of artistic “cheat sheet” for refreshing information already learned.